 We analyze sovereign risk by applying our criteria "Incorporating Sovereign Risk In Rating Structured Finance Securities: Methodology And Assumptions," published on Jan.
 30, 2019.
-Given our unsolicited long-term 'AAA' sovereign credit rating on Denmark, this risk does not constrain our rating on Realkredit Danmark Capital Center S' mortgage covered bonds.
+Given our unsolicited long-term 'AAA' sovereign credit rating on Denmark, this risk does not constrain our ratings on the capital center S mortgage covered bonds.

-Environmental, social, and governance (ESG) credit factors
+Environmental, Social, And Governance (ESG)

-ESG credit factors influence the credit profile of Realkredit Danmark's capital center S covered bond program in a broadly similar way as most other Danish covered bond issuers that we rate.
-In its capital center S, Realkredit Danmark issues the covered bonds under the Danish SDROs framework with continuous LTV surveillance.
-We consider the Danish match-funded structures to mitigate liquidity risk and significantly lower the level of OC required to maintain the current rating on the covered bonds.
-The issuer has not committed to maintain a minimum level of OC in the program (besides the legal requirement of 8% risk-weighted assets), which introduces the risk that the bonds' credit enhancement could decrease in the future to levels that are not commensurate with the current rating.
-Therefore, the maximum achievable collateral-based uplift is reduced by one notch.
+Environmental and social credit factors are a neutral consideration in our credit rating analysis of Realkredit Danmark's capital center S mortgage covered bonds.
+Governance factors are a moderately negative consideration in our credit rating analysis of these mortgage covered bonds.
+We consider Danish match-funded structures to mitigate liquidity risk and significantly lower the overcollateralization required to maintain the current ratings on the covered bonds.
+However, governance factors are a negative consideration in our rating analysis of Danske Bank, Realkredit Danmark's parent bank.
+Furthermore, the issuer is not committed to maintain a minimum overcollateralization level for the program, which introduces the risk of the bonds' credit enhancement decreasing to levels that are not commensurate with the current rating.
+Therefore, we reduce the maximum collateral-based uplift by one notch to account for this risk.